kirtiazad11111/Docker-Nodejs/README.md

     sudo mkdir /opt/ghost_mysql
     sudo mkdir -p /opt/ssl/
     ```
-* Create self sign certificate for Nginx
+5) ##### Create self sign certificate for Nginx
 ```
 openssl req -subj '/CN=localhost' -x509 -newkey rsa:4096 -nodes -keyout /opt/ssl/key.pem -out /opt/ssl/cert.pem -days 365
 ```
-* ### Create dhparam certificate
+6) ##### Create dhparam certificate
 ```
 sudo openssl dhparam -out /opt/ssl/dhparam-2048.pem 2048
 ````
-# How to get up and running
-Once you've cloned the project to your host we can now start our demo project.
-Easy!
-Navigate to the directory in which you cloned the project.
-Run the following commands from this directory
+7) ##### Run the following commands to start docker-compose.yml

-    docker-compose up -d
+    `docker-compose up -d`

-The  docker-compose command will pull the images from Docker Hub and then link them together based on the information inside the docker-compose.yml file.
+8) #####  The  docker-compose command will pull the images from Docker Hub and then link them together based on the information inside the docker-compose.yml file.
 This will create ports, links between containers, and configure applications as requrired.
 After the command completes we can now view the status of our stack

-    docker-compose ps
+    `docker-compose ps`